What’s the Difference Between the GHG Protocol and CBAM?

 The key overall difference between the two methodologies is that CBAM is not focused on determining GHG emissions at the corporate level, but rather at the product level.

-So while the GHG Protocol and CBAM share commonalities in their application to businesses, their focal points diverge.
+So while thetwo protocols share commonalities in their application to businesses, their focal points diverge.

 Before we dive into details, let’s look at how the transitional phase of CBAM works.
 If you want to navigate the regulations and stay compliant, you need to understand the workflows and governance system.